ClickCease Virginia Wrongful Death Lawyer

 5 stars

-Q: How Long Do You Have to File a Wrongful Death Lawsuit in Virginia?
+How Long Do You Have to File a Wrongful Death Lawsuit in Virginia?

-A: In Virginia, the statute of limitations for a wrongful death case is two years.
+Virginia’s statute of limitations for a wrongful death case is two years.
 We understand that you are probably not thinking about a personal injury case after your family member dies, but we urge you to take action as soon as possible.
 Funeral costs, medical bills, and other financial burdens can pile up quickly.
 It is in your best interest and the best interest of your family to start the wrongful death claims process as soon as possible.

 The Regan Zambri Long personal injury law firm is not limited to Virginia.
-We practice in Maryland and Washington DC.
+We practice in Maryland and Washington, DC.
 Many smaller law firms will refer their clients to our lawyers because we have the resources to take on larger cases.

 In wrongful death cases, this also means that if the deceased person contributed to his or her death in any way, the family members may not be able to collect compensation.
-If the defense attorney jumps to contributory negligence to easily get his client out of paying what is owed, your experienced attorney will know the steps to take.
+If the defense attorney jumps to contributory negligence to quickly get his client out of paying what is owed, your experienced attorney will know the steps to take.

-Virginia has a law called the last clear chance that directly applies to contributory negligence.
+Virginia has a law called the last clear chance directly applies to contributory negligence.
 The last clear chance applies in two situations:

 Schedule a Free Consultation